PaytmLabs/nerve/README.md

 * Cookie Protection - Cookie security flags are used, such as SameSite, HttpOnly, etc.

 If you identify a security vulnerability, please submit a bug to us on GitHub.

+We recommend to take the following steps before and after installation
+1. Set a strong password (a password will be set for you if you use the bare metal installation)
+2. Protect the inbound access to the panel (Add your management IP addresses to the allow list of the local firewall)
+3. Add HTTPS (you can either patch Flask directly, or use a reverse proxy like nginx)
+4. Keep the instance patched

 # Usage
 To learn about NERVE (GUI, API, etc.) we advise you to check out the documentation available to you via the platform.